NoroffFEU/development-platforms/src/content/docs/cms/wordpress-case-study.md

 ## Introduction

 WordPress is an open-source content management system (CMS), meaning that anyone can use and/or modify the software for free.
 It‘s written in PHP hypertext preprocessor language and paired with a MySQL or MariaDB database.
-It was originally created as a tool for publishing blogs, but has since evolved to support the making of more traditional websites/business websites, mailing lists, forums, portfolios, resumes, social networks, membership sites, eCommerce stores etc. As of October 2021, WordPress was used by 42,8% of the top 10 million websites on the internet.
+It was originally created as a tool for publishing blogs, but has since evolved to support the making of more traditional websites/business websites, mailing lists, forums, portfolios, resumes, social networks, membership sites, eCommerce stores, etc. As of October 2021, WordPress was used by 42,8% of the top 10 million websites on the internet.

 ## Brief History